By Louise Morris, Senior Compliance Associate

 Dementia is not a single disease but a collective term used to describe a decline in memory or brain function that impacts on the person’s daily life.

 A person living with dementia may need specialist care, especially as their condition progresses.
 In many cases, the person might need to move into a care home where their needs will be met more efficiently.
-When choosing a care home, the latest CQC report is often referred to as an indicator of how well the home is performing and any other areas of concern, therefore it is critical for Care Home providers to showcase their work at inspection.
+When choosing a care home for themselves or a loved one, the latest CQC report is often referred to an indicator of how well the home is preforming and any areas of concern.

 Help with Daily Activities

-Creating opportunities for social engagements for people to enjoy is one of the most important things a care home can do.
-Activities such as outings, games or a special dining experience can help reduce loneliness and improve self-esteem.
+Creating opportunities for social engagements for patients to enjoy is one of the most important things a care home can do.
+Activities such as walks in the garden, games, music or dining experience can help reduce loneliness and improve self-esteem.

 Caring for a partner or relative with this condition can be very stressful and demanding.
 Anyone that looks after a dementia patient should take advantage of respite care when they may need a break to rejuvenate and look after themselves.
 Carers can come to the home, or you can take patients to a special day-care centre or a residential centre that offers overnight stays.
 Respite care can be set-up for as long as it is needed, whether that is a few hours or even a few weeks.

 At CQC Compliance Ltd, we believe that every care home has something special to offer, and therefore, we are here to help you with your CQC inspection and registration.
 Contact us today for more information.